tcosolutions/betterscan/README.md

 That's it.

-Click below on triangle to read more (GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action etc)
+Click below on triangle to read more (GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action, GitHub App etc)

 <details><summary>All other information</summary>